T2T: Language Access Texting

-T2T is a translation technology project implemented via text messaging in order to facilitate communication between legal aid lawyers and their clients, across language barriers.
+T2T is a translation technology project implemented via text messaging to facilitate communication between legal aid lawyers and their clients, across language barriers.

-It was built for non-English speaking parents of special needs children who require independent education plans, and the stakeholders in the medical, legal, and education fields that provide advocacy and representation to these families, as they develop these plans.
+It was built for non-English-speaking parents of special needs children and the stakeholders in the medical, legal, and education fields who advocate for and represent these families, as independent education plans were developed for the children.

-The project was developed by students enrolled in a Stanford University project-based class taught over the span of 20 weeks.
-The class was cross-listed in Sociology and the Institute of Design, and it was open to graduates and undergraduates interested in public interest tech work.
+The project was developed by students enrolled in a Stanford University project-based class taught over 20 weeks.
+The class was cross-listed in the Sociology Department and the Hasso Plattner Institute of Design, and it was open to both graduate students and undergraduates interested in public interest tech work.

-T2T moved beyond the class with a pilot in partnership with a local legal aid group, and is continuing with expansion to other partners with support of a legal design research lab at Stanford Law School.
+T2T moved beyond the class with a pilot in partnership with a local legal aid group, and it is continuing to expand to other partners with support of a legal design research lab at Stanford Law School.

-Problem Identified: The language barriers between Spanish-speaking parents, and the English-speaking professionals who work with them to develop Independent Education Programs (IEPs) for their children.
+Problem Identified: Language barriers exist between Spanish-speaking parents, and the English-speaking professionals who work with them to develop Individualized Education Programs for their children.

-Students in Stanford University’s Justice + Poverty Innovation class were encouraged to work with partners to find problems relating to improving public services in the Bay Area, with a particular emphasis on improving language access.
-The T2T team was comprised of graduate and undergraduate students studying business, computer science, engineering, public health, and design.
-The team decided, based on team member interest, to focus on the intersection of the medical and legal fields, and thus were urged by the class instructors to collaborate with the Silicon Valley Medical-Legal Partnership to determine where needs existed most.
+Students in Stanford University’s Justice + Poverty Innovation class were encouraged to work with partners to find problems relating to improving public services in the Bay Area, with an emphasis on improving language access.
+The T2T team comprised graduate and undergraduate students studying business, computer science, engineering, public health, and design.
+The team decided, based on team member interest, to focus on the intersection of the medical and legal fields, and thus was urged by the class instructors to collaborate with the Silicon Valley Medical-Legal Partnership to determine where needs existed most.
 The team conducted site observations at hospitals, interviews with stakeholders, and background research on potential initiatives.

-From initial discussions with the Silicon Valley Medical-Legal Partnership, the team found that 80% of the referrals pediatricians made to the Medical-Legal Partnership were for children with special education requirements, where the majority of parents of these children are monolingual Spanish speakers.
-Through the Partnership, the group also learned about the difficulties parents of children with special education needs faced when attempting to organize educational resources for their children.
+From initial discussions with the Silicon Valley Medical-Legal Partnership, the team found that 80% of the referrals pediatricians made to the Medical-Legal Partnership were for children with special education requirements, where the majority of parents are monolingual Spanish speakers.
+Through the partnership, the group also learned about the difficulties parents of children with special education needs faced when attempting to secure educational resources for their children.

-Notably, monolingual Spanish parents had low levels of participation in the development and maintenance of the Individualized Education Programs (IEPs) for their children.
-IEPs are written plans that are required in the US school system, which allow children to receive special education services under the United States Individuals with Disabilities Act.
-The team’s user research indicated that the process of securing and maintaining IEPs were particularly cumbersome, lengthy, and frustrating for most parents, and even more so for parents with language access needs.
+Notably, monolingual Spanish parents had low levels of participation in the development and maintenance of Individualized Education Programs (IEPs) for their children.
+IEPs are written plans that are required in the U.S. school system for children to receive special education services under the Individuals with Disabilities Education Act.
+The team’s user research indicated that the process of securing and maintaining IEPs was particularly cumbersome, lengthy, and frustrating for most parents, and even more so for parents with language access needs.

-The class was taught according to a human-centered design process, that encouraged the team to build relationships with a variety of community partners and individuals.
+The class was taught according to a human-centered design process, which encouraged the team to build relationships with a variety of community partners and individuals.
 This involved interviews, site visits, observations, and other kinds of meetings.
-Through this design research, the T2T team was able to build relationships with key stakeholders and to glean insights to guide how they would develop a public interest tech project to respond to the identified problem.
+Through this design research, the T2T team was able to build relationships with key stakeholders and to glean insights to guide how to develop a public interest tech project to respond to the identified problem.

-Legal Advocates for Children and Youth (LACY), as an affiliate of the San Jose-based legal aid non-profit Law Foundation of Silicon Valley, was partnered with the T2T team and instrumental in providing them with the opportunity to interview lawyers and doctors.
+Legal Advocates for Children and Youth (LACY), as an affiliate of the San Jose-based legal aid nonprofit Law Foundation of Silicon Valley, was partnered with the T2T team and instrumental in fostering interviews with lawyers and doctors.
 The teaching team of the class had provisionally established this partnership before the class, and the T2T team formalized it around this project.
 LACY helped to provide a base of lawyers and clients to define necessary use cases, review the proposed solutions in pilots, and provide feedback on ease of use and value.

-The Silicon Valley Medical-Legal Partnership was introduced as a partner to the team through faculty contacts, and provided a valuable source of monolingual clients to interview, as well as translators to assist in the interview process.
+The Silicon Valley Medical-Legal Partnership was introduced as a partner to the team through faculty contacts, and it provided a valuable source of monolingual clients to interview, as well as translators.

 Preliminary Research Insights

-Within the first part of the class, the T2T team gathered key insights to guide their product development and theory of change.
+Within the first part of the class, the T2T team gathered key insights to guide its product development and theory of change.